-Since the formation of the Earth, there have been 5 mass extinction events.
-The most recent was 66 million years ago during the Cretaceous period, leading to the extinction of the dinosaurs (Cosmos, 2019).
-However, in recent decades, more and more scientists have started to believe that we may be entering a 6th mass extinction, with many believing that it has already begun (Gingerich, 2020).
+Since the formation of the Earth, there have been five mass extinction events, the most recent was 66 million years ago during the Cretaceous period, famously leading to the extinction of the dinosaurs.
+However, in recent decades, scientists have found reason to think we may be in the midst of a sixth mass extinction.

 A ‘mass extinction’ or ‘extinction event’ can be defined as a rapid and widespread loss in biodiversity (Gingerich, 2020).
 With the IUCN predicting that 99.9% of critically endangered species and 67% of endangered species may be lost within the next 100 years (IUCN, 2019), there are strong indicators for the presence of a 6th mass extinction event.

 The human population is estimated to reach nearly 10 billion by 2050 (UN, 2019), so there will be even further increases in demand and consumption.
 This increasing population is threatening biodiversity in the following ways:

 - Deforestation – Between 2000 and 2012, 2.3 million km2 of forest has been lost to deforestation, with only 0.8 million km2 gained (Hansen et al, 2013).
 Forests are vital ecosystems which support high levels of biodiversity as well as have regulatory functions such as carbon storage and water filtration (Foley et al, 2005).

 - Agriculture – Increased agriculture poses a significant threat to biodiversity, often due to habitat loss (Perrings & Halkos, 2015).
 43% of the world’s ice- and desert-free land is taken up by agriculture and it is responsible for a quarter of greenhouse gas emissions (Poore & Nemecek, 2018)